UkrainianHulk/bittorrent-utils/README.md

 ## Support

-* You can ask for help or discuss the application in our community group: [Telegram](https://t.me/bittorrent_utils)
+* You can ask for help or discuss the application in our community group in [Telegram](https://t.me/bittorrent_utils)
 * If you found a bug, please open a [new issue](https://github.com/UkrainianHulk/bittorrent-utils/issues/new)

 ## Donations